+Item Percent of total

+Farms Land in farms Value of agricultural products sold 2.7

+Harvested cropland 2.4

-Item Percent of total Farms Land in farms.
-Value of agricultural products sold.
-Harvested cropland.
-Corn for grain or seed acres.
-Wheat for grain acres.
-4.3 2.2 3.8 3.4 Inventory: Cattle and calves Hens and pullets of laying age Hogs and pigs 3.4 2.9 3.7
+Wheat for grain acres (D)

+Cattle and calves Hens and pullets of laying age Hogs and pigs

 Mail List Sampling

 To obtain county data for appropriate items without burdening all farm operators, data for Sections 22 through 27 of the report form 78-A1(S) were collected only from a sample of farms.
 The sample was selected from the mail list and consisted of all addresses in a certainty stratum and a random sample of addresses from the noncertainty stratum.
 The certainty stratum consisted of all addresses meeting specified size criteria in terms of indicated acreage and/or value of sales.
 Certainty size criteria varied by State from 1,000 to 5,000 indicated acres and from \$40,000 to \$200,000 indicated value of sales based on historic or mail list source data.
 All addresses in counties with less than 100 farms in 1974 were also selected as certainty.
 Noncertainty addresses in counties with 100 to 199 farms in 1974 were sampled at a rate of 1 in 2, and noncertainty addresses in counties with 200 farms or more in 1974 were sampled at a rate of 1 in 5.